mamahmood329/CS3100-Final/README.md

 # CS3100-Final

-This is a final Project code for the DB and 7 queries created by Muhammad Mahmood, Grant Johnston, Islam Aly.
+This is our SQL DB for our Final Project and the code for the 7 queries that go along with it, created by Muhammad Mahmood, Grant Johnston, Islam Aly.